-The Annie E. Casey Foundation’s 2019 KIDS COUNT Data Book ranks Alabama 44th in overall child well-being as compared with other states across the nation.
-The Data Book uses 16 indicators from 2017 to rank each state across four domains: health, education, economic well-being and family and community.
+The Annie E. Casey Foundation’s 2020 KIDS COUNT Data Book ranks Alabama 47th in overall child well-being as compared with other states across the nation.
+The Data Book uses 16 indicators with data from 2000 to 2018 and ranks each state across four domains: health, education, economic well-being and family and community.

-Alabama saw improvements in 7 of the 16 indicators and remained the same in 9.
-New Hampshire and Massachusetts received this year’s top rankings, while Louisiana and New Mexico are the lowest-ranked states.
+Alabama saw improvements in 11 of the 16 indicators and remained the same in 3 and got worse in 2.
+Massachusetts and New Hampshire received this year’s top rankings, while Louisiana and New Mexico are the lowest-ranked states.

 Alabama showed the most progress in the economic well-being domain, making improvements since last year’s report in all four indicators the Data Book tracks.